 The Great Lakes are threatened by an encroaching non-native species of fish referred to as Asian carp.
 Reports of an Asian carp found above the electronic barrier in the Chicago Area Waterway System as well as evidence of environmental DNA in Lake Erie confirm the immediate threat faced by the Great Lakes from this invasive species.
 The introduction of this invasive species would have a destructive effect on the entire Great Lakes ecosystem and would inflict severe harm to this treasured natural resource.

 We must pursue immediate and long-term solutions for addressing Asian carp.
 In August 2017 the U.S. Army Corps of Engineers released the Brandon Road Study to provide a roadmap on how best to prevent Asian carp from entering the Great Lakes.
-During the 114th Congress, I was a proud cosponsor of H.R.1135, Defending Our Great Lakes Act, to give federal agencies broad authority to take immediate actions and institute long-term measures to stop the spread of Asian carp into the Great Lakes.
-In addition, in order to protect the overall health of the Great Lakes, I’ve also introduced H.R.3518, the Great Lakes Agricultural Stewardship Act, to encourage states throughout the Great Lakes Basin to develop voluntary agricultural assurance programs to promote conservation and minimize agricultural pollution risks.
+In order to protect the overall health of the Great Lakes, in July 2017 I introduced H.R.3518, the Great Lakes Agricultural Stewardship Act, to encourage states throughout the Great Lakes Basin to develop voluntary agricultural assurance programs to promote conservation and minimize agricultural pollution risks.